kunalmchandak/Calc-31/README.md

 ```
 Calci-31/
-├── calci.c       # Main source code
+├── LICENSE       # MIT or any other license you prefer
 ├── README.md     # You're reading it
-└── LICENSE       # MIT or any other license you prefer
+└── calci.c       # Main source code
 ```

 ---

-## 📜 License
+## License

 This project is licensed under the MIT License.
 See the `LICENSE` file for details.

 ---

-## ✍️ Author
+## Author

 Made with 💻 in C
 By Kunal Chandak